-• ED allows you to evaluate the picture of what is happening due to color shades, their brightness, intensity.
+• ED allows you to evaluate the picture of what is happening due to color shades, their brightness, and intensity.

 When shown